Black women in American politics: Women and the Black Power movement

-Despite some of the elements of the Black Power movement included views centered on misogyny, women quickly found a voice in the movement.
+Although some elements of the Black Power movement included misogynistic views, women quickly found a voice in the movement.
 Black women held leadership positions, ran community-based programs, and fought misogyny.
-Others also contributed to the grass-roots movement through community service.
-"In the age of rights, antipoverty, and power campaigns, Black women in community-based and often women-centered organizations, like their female counterparts in nationally known organizations, harnessed and engendered Black Power through their speech and iconography as participants of tenant councils, welfare rights groups, and a Black female religious order."
+Others also contributed to the grassroots movement through community service.
+"In the age of rights, antipoverty, and power campaigns, Black women in community-based and often women-centered organizations, similar to their female counterparts in nationally known organizations, harnessed and engendered Black Power through their speech and iconography as participants of tenant councils, welfare rights groups, and a Black female religious order."